-Intensive (J Term) courses can span full length of a subterm or the entire semester, but will contain a residential portion in either a one week or weekend format.
-The official start and end dates are determined by the Office of the Registrar and will typically include additional time outside of the residential portion of the class.
+Intensive (J Term) courses can span the full length of a subterm or the entire semester, but will contain a residential portion in either a one week or weekend format.
+The official start and end dates of J term courses are determined by the Office of the Registrar and will typically include additional time outside of the residential portion of the class.
 The official dates that are set by the Registrar will be reported to the Department of Veterans Affairs for enrollment certification.
 Months of entitlement will be used from the entire time reported, not just the time spent in the residential portion of the intensive.

 For all policies related to the Post-9/11 GI Bill, please visit our Post-9/11 Benefit Guide.

-Per the VA Certifying Official Handbook, page 47-48, remedial and deficiency courses offered as independent study (online) cannot be approved and cannot be certified to the U.S. Department of Veterans Affairs.
+Per the VA Certifying Official Handbook, page 51, remedial and deficiency courses offered as independent study (online) cannot be approved and cannot be certified to the U.S. Department of Veterans Affairs.
 These are courses designed to correct deficiencies in basic mathematics, English, and reading at the elementary or secondary level.
 These courses can be certified as part of an approved program, but only for students for whom a verifiable need has been established AND are taking the course residentially.

 No remedial courses taken online can be paid for by the U.S. Department of Veterans Affairs.
 For Liberty University, this includes the following courses: ENGL 100; MATH 100; MATH 110; all courses with the course prefix CLST.
 The only remedial courses that will be paid are those taken residentially.
 If a student takes one of these courses at Liberty University residentially we can certify that class.